doriansky/LinearAlgebra/README.md

 ##### Kind reminder : operator* does elementwise multiplication !

 ## 10. LU decomposition
+##### Factorize the matrix in a lower triangular and upper triangular matrix respectively.
+The product LU retrieves the original matrix.
+##### If during forward elimination a pivot is (close to) zero, a row exchange is performed.
+In this case, the function LU populates the optional "permutation" matrix field.
+##### When the output optional permutation field has a value, PA = LU.

 ```cpp
     const auto matrix = Matrix<double>(data, 3, 3);